Effect of gas flow on electronic transport in a DNA-decorated carbon nanotube: Tight-binding model and nonequilibrium Green's function

-Figure 2 shows the schematic diagram of the chosen model system, i.e., Gas-DNA-SWCN sandwiched between S and D contacts.
-Here, we present a simplified picture of the complex model and its operation. $A_1$, $B_1$, $A_2$, $B_2$, $\cdots$, $X_{i}$ represent the carbon atoms, where $X$ can be A or B and the index $i$=1, 2, $\cdots$, $M$ is the number of the carbon atom.
-The first and the last carbon atoms, $A_1$ and $X_{M}$ are connected to S and D. The bases cytosine, thymine etc. of an ss-DNA sequence 2 \cite{5} (shown by ovals) are attached to different carbon atoms and the circle represents the gas molecule.
+Figure 2 shows the schematic diagram of the chosen model system, i.e., Gas-DNA-SWNT sandwiched between S and D contacts.
+Here, we present a simplified picture of the complex model and its operation. $X_{i}= A_1$, $B_1$, $A_2$, $B_2$, $\cdots$ represents the carbon atoms, where $X$ can be A or B, the index $i=1, 2, \cdots, (M+1)/2\rm ~or~ M/2$ is the number of the carbon atom and $M$ is the total number of carbon atoms.
+The first and the last carbon atoms, $A_1$ and $X_{M/2}$ ($X_{(M+1)/2}$) are connected to S and D. The bases cytosine, thymine etc. of an ss-DNA sequence 2 \cite{12} (shown by ovals) are attached to different carbon atoms and the circle represents the gas molecule.
 The arrow indicates the path of transmission.